 As for Sayer, his debut, "Why Is Everybody Going Home?" brought him little success.
-His next effort though, 1973's single "The Show Must Go On" was a No. 1 hit in the U.K., but he was shut out of the American charts when Three Dog Night's cover version went to Number One.
-They had seen Leo on British television dressed as a mime and so appeared on U.S. TV, in their interpretation of Leo as circus clowns.
-Ironically they also changed (or maybe misread) Leo's lyric from "I won't let the show go on" to "I must let the show go on.
+His next effort though, 1973's single "The Show Must Go On" was a #1 hit in the U.K., but he was shut out of the American charts when Three Dog Night's cover version went to #4.
+They had seen Leo on British television dressed as a mime and so appeared on U.S. TV in their interpretation of Leo as circus clowns.
+Ironically they also changed (or maybe misread) Leo's lyric from 'I won't let the show go on' to 'I must let the show go on.'
 Leo was annoyed at this, but the success of Leo and David's songs in a new market set the scene for the first U.S. tour.
 Leo made an immediate impact on the audiences there, and the biggest names in the music industry turned out to see the boy with the white face and white suit.

 In 2000, "You Make Me Feel Like Dancing" was featured in the film, Charlie's Angels and was included on the accompanying soundtrack album.
-In 2005, Sayer moved to Sydney, Australia, where he continues to live.
-Not much was heard from Leo until February, 2006, when he made a surprise return to number one on the UK singles chart with a remix of "Thunder In My Heart", his first appearance in the UK Top 10 in nearly 24 years.
+In 2005, Sayer moved to Sydney, Australia.
+Not much was heard from Leo until February, 2006, when he made a surprise return to number one on the UK singles chart with a remix of "Thunder In My Heart", his first appearance in the UK Top 10 in nearly twenty-four years.
 In March of that year, "Leo Sayer: At His Very Best", a career-spanning compilation LP, was released in the UK.
 He also made several TV appearances in Great Britain, including Celebrity Big Brother UK in 2007.
 In 2008, Leo released a new album in Australia called "Don't Wait Until Tomorrow", which featured re-arranged selections from his past recordings.
-For 2012, Leo planned an extensive tour of Australia and Europe.
+For 2012, Leo played an extensive tour of Australia and Europe.
 In January 2015, Sayer released his latest album, "Restless Years" and toured across Australia to Singapore with various support acts.
 For 2017, he had an extensive tour of Great Britain planned, as well as stops in Australia and New Zealand.